 Below are the conferences I have attended.
 I plan to attend more.
 While DEFCON is the biggest and well known conference, I actually like Bsides.
 Bsides is small but seems to be more community driven.

-I attended a technical talk at a local DEFCON(DC) group that I am part of.
+I attended a technical talk at a local DEFCON (DC) group.
 The technical talk was about OSINT by Ritu.
 It was quite an informative session which I enjoyed.
 I have seen Ritu presented before and I like the contents that Ritu discusses about.
-OSINT is one of the many sub categories of Cybersecurity that I like.
+OSINT is one of the many sub categories of cybersecurity that I like.

 This is Ritu’s website, Ritu Gill - OSINT.
 I am sure Ritu might have other websites, but this is the website I am aware of.
 Have a look at it, learn and get curious.